 Golf slices suck and not only do they cause you to lose accuracy and distance, they also make you lose your temper.
-It is very unfortunate that most golfers don’t know how to fix a slice.
-To play a good golf game, they you have to know how to fix a slice otherwise its futile having too many putting or chipping drills.
+It is very unfortunate that most golfers don’t know how to fix a slice in golf.
+To play a good golf game, they you have to know how to fix a slice in golf otherwise its futile having too many putting or chipping drills.

 What causes a slice in golf?